Why does my neck hurt when sitting at the computer?

 Where is the upper trapezius?

 Remember that the trapezius can, in a way, be considered to be three different muscles because it has three main sections which each have fibers running in a different direction from the other sections.
 It’s the upper trapezius that we are most interested in here.
-The upper trapezius attaches from the nuchal ligament, base of the occiput, and spinous processes of vertebrae C1-C7 to the lateral third of the clavicle and the acromion process.
+This muscle attaches from the nuchal ligament, base of the occiput, and spinous processes of vertebrae C1-C7 to the lateral third of the clavicle and the acromion process.

 What does the upper trapezius do?